vmvansh27/AkashOne/replit.md

 - VM caching in PostgreSQL for fast queries
 - Form validation to prevent zone/template mismatches
 - Complete ownership verification and multi-tenant security
+- **VM Snapshot/Backup System:**
+  - Create VM snapshots with custom names and descriptions
+  - List all snapshots for each VM
+  - Restore VM to previous snapshot state
+  - Delete snapshots when no longer needed
+  - Full snapshot management UI in VM dialog
+  - CloudStack async job polling for all snapshot operations
+  - Ownership verification on all snapshot operations

 #### Kubernetes-as-a-Service (KaaS)
 - One-click Kubernetes cluster deployment with version selection